wegotdocs/open-mcp/servers/sanity/README.md

   "name": z.string().describe("The name of the permission resource.
 A unique identifier for a permission."), "title": z.string().describe("A human-readable title of the permission resource.
-This is used for display purposes."), "description": z.string().describe("The description of the permission resource."), "config": z.record(z.any()).describe("Some permissions allow for additional configuration when used with document permissions.
+This is used for display purposes."), "description": z.string().describe("The description of the permission resource."), "config": z.record(z.any()).describe("[EXPANDABLE PARAMETER]:\nSome permissions allow for additional configuration when used with document permissions.
 Accepts a groq filter or a dataset name.").optional()
 }
 ```